mY-xmy/Optimization/README.md

 > class Logger(stochastic=False)

-Data logger that records all numerical information during the optimization
+Data logger that records all numerical information during the optimization **Note**: All functions in Optim returns a Logger that records all results.

 #### Attributes
 - **method**: optimizer name
 - **trace_norm**: list that records norm of gradient at each x